Amol2709/Ace/readme.md

 ### Problem Statement:
 1. Task is to develop a web application that helps us convert farmer details from English to different languages.
 2. To do this, we will use of Google Translate API.
+3. User Should able to retrieve information in all supported langauges

 ---